-- > Foundation Degrees in Culinary Arts and Hospitality Management - Apprenticeships and Professional scholarships in Hospitality and Culinary Professional Cookery Diplomas NVQ Levels1/2/3, Patisserie and Confectionery courses and Business Skills - > Careers in commercial restaurants, cafes and leisure Centre's.
+- Foundation Degrees in Culinary Arts and Hospitality Management - Apprenticeships and Professional scholarships in Hospitality and Culinary Professional Cookery Diplomas NVQ Levels1/2/3, Patisserie and Confectionery courses and Business Skills - Careers in commercial restaurants, cafes and leisure Centre's.

-Students will be cooking on a regular basis and are expected to provide their own ingredients.
+Students will be cooking on a regular basis.
+The ingredients will be provided be school.